yeasy/learning_pickleball/en/02_learning_pathways.md

    - Assess mastery of each technique (1-10 scale)

 **Weekly Training Schedule:**
-- Monday, Wednesday, Friday, Sunday: 1.5 hours training or competitive play
+- Monday, Wednesday, Friday: 1 hour training or easy rallying
-- Tuesday, Thursday: 45-60 minutes technique practice
+- Tuesday, Thursday: 30 minutes low-intensity technique practice
+- Saturday: Optional 60 minutes of friendly play or a community session; skip it if fatigue or pain is persisting that week
+- Sunday: Full recovery day
 - Total weekly time: 4-5 hours

 ### 2.0-2.5 Level Self-Assessment Checklist